My Approach to Helping

 Perhaps your therapist tried to tell you what to do, or who you are, or made assumptions about your experience and yourself.
 Maybe he or she tried to diagnose you with something that you felt didn't quite fit.
 Therapy doesn't have to be like this, and shouldn't be like this.

 Finding a therapist is like finding a new hairstylist - it may take a few tries to find the best fit or a person you connect with.
-If you have questions about finding a therapist who is a good fit for you or are curious what to look for, reach out to us - we'll help you figure out what works best for you.
+If you have questions about finding a therapist who is a good fit for you or are curious what to look for, reach out - I'll help you figure out what works best for you.